sjoerd20/mProgProject/PROCESS.md

 Working on prototype

 ### Decisions
 - I've chosen to use a Toolbar for navigation through different activities.
 The toolbar will be implemented with BaseActivity, so every activity can use the same toolbar.
-The following actions will be possible with the toolbar:
+The following actions will be implemented in the toolbar:
   - Back navigation
   - Settings
   - Search